jasonrichdarmawan/learn-pytorch/11-transformer-attention-is-all-you-need/README.md

 **QK^T is a matrix multiplication between every token in Q and every token in K. In other words, every output depends on every input.**

-**QK^TV is another matrix multiplication.
-This also, every output depends on every input.**

 **Suppose Linear Layer is y = WX (without bias).
 Then, Scaled Dot Product is W = QK^T and X = V.**

 Not part of the explanation, but important: QK^TV is necessary because different tokens (in QK^TV) can have the same attention weights.
 So, QK^T alone is not that useful.
 QK^TV make it useful because even the attention pattern is the same, it retrieve different information.